Nowhere Like New York - 8 Tourist Areas of Midtown

 5. THE GARMENT DISTRICT

 The Garment District is close to Times Square.
 This area is the home to many major fashion labels who operate showrooms and do their fashion design and production here.
 The Fashion Walk of Fame, which honors significant designers, is located here too.
-Also, Madison Square Garden is a few minute's walk from here (click here for info. on their venue tour).
+Also, Madison Square Garden is a few minute's walk from here (check out the tour website for info. on their venue tour).

 Several walking tours are available around the Fashion District.
 Two tours that I have read great reviews on are Style Room and Shop Gotham.
-Check out another free walking tour, as well as a list of other Garment District tours, here!
+Check out another free walking tour, as well as a list of other Garment District tours, on the Garment District website!

 Herald Square is in The Garment District (34th Street).
 Here you will find Macy's, Manhattan Mall, and many other high street stores (Victoria's Secret, Target, Sephora, etc.).
 I find Macy's and Manhattan Mall are great places to visit on a rainy day as Macy's is a full block in size, and so, you can spend a lot of time exploring here away from the rain!